-The bulk of your grade in our course will be determined by summative assessments (exams) that assess learning and understanding of the material.
+Like last semester, the bulk of your grade in our course will be determined by summative assessments (exams) that assess learning and understanding of the material.
 For complete details see 'Exam Information' module on D2L

 - There will be five exams in this course that will be graded out of 40 points each.
-These points are only used to determine what level was achieved on the exam (details in grading section) - Each exam will cover the material covered since the previous exam (lecture videos, recitations, course text) and will not be cumulative.
-This includes the Final Exam which will NOT be cumulative. - Permitted Resources for Exams: Course notes, Recitations assignments, Course Text (open note/open book) - You are NOT permitted to use the internet as a resource on your exams.
+These points are only used to determine what level was achieved on the exam (details in grading section) - Each exam will cover the material covered since the previous exam (content videos, recitations, course text) and will not be cumulative.
+This includes the exam that takes place during Finals week (Exam 5) which will NOT be cumulative. - Permitted Resources for Exams: Course notes, Recitations assignments, Course Text (open note/open book) - You are NOT permitted to use the internet as a resource on your exams.
 Answers received from internet sources are a violation of academic honesty and will result in issuance of an academic dishonesty report.
-Use of generative AI is also not permitted on exams. - Exam dates are noted in the schedule posted on D2L.

-• Exams will be administered through D2L and consist of multiple-choice questions and multiselect questions that will be graded automatically by D2L.
+Use of generative AI is also not permitted on exams. - Exam dates are noted in the schedule posted on D2L. - Exams will be administered through D2L and consist of multiple-choice questions and multiselect questions that will be graded automatically by D2L.